 Rear-End Accidents and Tailgating

 Rear-ending is also a common cause of accidents.
 Every driver must follow the driver in front of them at a safe distance.
 If a driver is tailgating, that driver can be held responsible for the accident.
-Tailgating means following another driver closer than what's reasonable.
-This will depend on how fast the cars are going, the weather and how much distance each car needs to stop.
+Tailgating means following another driver closer than what is reasonable and prudent.
+This distance will depend on how fast the cars are going, the weather, and how long each vehicle must stop.

 Immediately after a car accident, you may be in shock.
 That's normal.
-However, there are some important steps that you should take to help yourself after your car accident.
+However, there are some essential steps that you should take to help yourself after your car accident.

-It can be tempting to refuse to get medical care at the scene of an accident, especially if you feel okay at the moment.
-However, remember that because you're in shock, you may not feel as much pain as you normally would.
+It can be tempting to refuse medical care at the scene of an accident, especially if you feel okay at the moment.
+However, remember that you may not feel immediate pain because you're in shock.
 Many kinds of injuries are slow to develop.
-Sometimes, like with back or brain injuries especially, people may not feel pain or discomfort until hours or even days after an accident.
+Sometimes, like back or brain injuries, people may not feel pain or discomfort until hours or even days after an accident.

-If you do say that you're fine and you refuse medical care at the scene, you could have a problem later on if you feel pain.
-The other driver's insurance company could argue that you aren’t injured because you turned down medical care at the accident.
-This could jeopardize any claim you and your Modesto car accident lawyer have.
+If you say you're okay and refuse medical care at the scene, the other driver's insurance company may argue that you aren’t injured because you turned down medical care at the accident.
+Refusing medical care could jeopardize any claim you and your Modesto car accident lawyer have.

-However, if you do turn down medical care at the accident site, visit your own doctor as soon as possible.
-Long delays between an accident and medical treatment can make others think that you're not injured or that your injuries aren't serious.
+However, if you turn down medical care at the accident site, visit your doctor as soon as possible.
+Long delays between an accident and medical treatment can make others think that you're not injured or that your injuries aren't severe.

-So, to ensure your health and safety, it's important to seek medical care quickly after an accident, even if you think you're okay.
-Depending on what first responders think, you could go to the emergency room.
-If the hospital discharges you, follow up with your primary care doctor.
+To ensure your health and safety, it's essential to seek medical care quickly after an accident, even if you think you're okay.

 3. Call for Help